kermitsxb/android-useful-lib/README.md

 - [Android-Image-Cropper](https://github.com/ArthurHub/Android-Image-Cropper) : Image Cropping Library for Android, optimized for Camera / Gallery.

+- [LoopingViewPager](https://github.com/siralam/LoopingViewPager) : A ViewPager and PagerAdapter combination that support auto scroll, infinite loop and page indicators.
+(Not a lot of stars but really functionnal)

+- [PageIndicatorView](https://github.com/romandanylyk/PageIndicatorView) : An page indicator for Android ViewPager.
+(Works with LoopingViewPager)

 ### Animation ###

 - [Lottie](https://github.com/airbnb/lottie-android) : Render After Effects animations natively on Android and iOS, Web, and React Native.
 See : http://airbnb.io/lottie/